boundedcontext/bounded-context-language-sample/dql-specification.md

 If you no longer need a domain, you can delete it from an environment.
 Keep in mind, that this **will delete all contexts in the domain**, and archive any commands and events within it.
 You will no longer have access to any events for projections, or events/commands for workflows.
 This can be done with the following statement:

 	delete domain 'online-training';

+### Using a domain

+You will most likely want to define many things in a domain at a time.
+To save time writing statements, you can include the _for_ statement at the beginning, or at any point in a DQL file, so that it doesn't need to be included in any following statements.
+You can do this by running the following statement:

+	for domain 'online-training';

+# Contexts

+Is it a Booking, a Purchase, or an Order?

+Is a Person a Driver when they're (in the context of) driving?
+They're both right?
+When they're driving, we might not care about the colour of their hair and care about their full name, height and eye colour for their License.
+Maybe we also care about a Passenger, and want to ensure a Passenger and a Driver can never be the same Person.
+Are they in a Vehicle?
+It all depends on the context.

+A context is that linguistic boundary within a domain.

+### Creating a context

+To create a new context, simply run the following statement:

+	create context 'driving' for domain 'automotive' using environment 'release-0.8.13';

+Remember that you can run the _for_ statement at the beginning, or at any point in a DQL file.
+You can do that as follows:

+	for domain 'automotive';

+	.
+	.
+	.

+	create context 'driving';

+### Renaming a context

+If you're unhappy with the name of a context, you can rename it at any time with the following statement:

+	rename context 'driving' to 'cruising';

+### Deleting a context

+If you no longer need a context, you can delete it from a domain.
+Keep in mind, that this **will delete all aggregates, invariants and projections in that context**, and archive any commands and events within it.
+You will no longer have access to any events for projections, or events/commands for workflows.
+This can be done with the following statement:

+	delete context 'cruising';

+### Using a context

+You will most likely want to define many things in a context at a time.
+To save time writing statements, you can include the _in_ statement at the beginning, or at any point in a DQL file, so that it doesn't need to be included in any following statements.
+You can do this by running the following statement:

+	in context 'driving';